grafana/django-saml2-auth/README.rst

 :Original Author: Fang Li
 :Maintainer: Mostafa Moradian
-:Version: Use 1.1.4 for Django <=1.9, 2.x.x for Django >= 1.9, Latest supported django version is 2.2
+:Version: Use 1.1.4 for Django <=1.9, 2.x.x for Django >= 1.9, Latest supported django version is 2.2.
+Version >=3.0.0 is heavily refactored.

-This project aims to provide a dead simple way to integrate SAML2 Authentication into your Django powered app.
+This project aims to provide a simple way to integrate SAML2 Authentication into your Django-powered app.
 Try it now, and get rid of the complicated configuration of SAML.

-Any SAML2 based SSO (Single Sign-On) identity provider with dynamic metadata configuration is supported by this Django plugin, for example Okta.
+Any SAML2 based SSO (Single Sign-On) identity provider (IdP) with dynamic metadata configuration is supported by this Django plugin, for example Okta.
+The library also supports service provider-initiated SSO.

 When you raise an issue or PR
 =============================

-Please note this library is used in tons of production environment and plays a mission-critical role in most deployment.
-It supports almost all django versions since 1.1.4.
+Please note this library is mission-critical and supports almost all django versions since 1.7.
 We need to be extremely careful when merging any changes.

-So most non-security features or enhancements will be REJECTED. please fork your own version or just copy the code as you need.
-I want to make this module dead simple and reliable.
-That means when you have it properly configured, you are not likely to get into any troubles in the future.

-The supports to new versions of django are still welcome and I'll make best effort to make it latest django compatible.
+The support for new versions of django are welcome and I'll make best effort to make it latest django compatible.

 Donate